 If potential customers see conflicting or inaccurate information, that can hurt your business’s reputation and local SEO.
-Similarly, if the information is consistent across all local listings, search engines will likely show your local listing in relevant searches, boosting online visibility.
+Similarly, if the information is consistent across all local listings, search engines are more likely to show your local listing in relevant searches, boosting online visibility.

-Once you’ve updated your local listings with your NAP, it’s time to add more details.
+Once you’ve updated your local listings with your NAP information, it’s time to add more details.
 The more a potential customer can find out about your business without having to do additional research, the better!